 How Does Vinpocetine Work?

 Several mechanisms have been reported for how Vinpocetine works but they fall into 3 main categories.
-First, vinpocetine increase cerebral blood flow.
+First, vinpocetine has been shown to increase cerebral blood flow.
 It is a potent phospodiesterase type-1 inhibitor which increases cGMP levels in vascular smooth muscle, thus relaxing the cerebral vessels leading to increase cerebral blood flow.
 Second, vinpocetine is a antioxidant with an ability to scavenge hydroxl radicals.
 Finally, several studies have shown that vinpocetine has anti-inflammatory properties due to its ability to disrupt the IkB complex.
-Taken together, the research on vinpocetine suggests that vinpocetine improves cognitive health by increasing blood flow to the brain, by reducing free-radical mediated damage and potentially by preventing some types of inflammation.
+Taken together, the research on vinpocetine suggests that vinpocetine may improve cognitive health by increasing blood flow to the brain, by reducing free-radical mediated damage and potentially by preventing some types of inflammation.

 What Proof is There that Vinpocetine Improves Cognitive Performance?